 Soon after premiering that film Marx wrote, directed, and produced the scifi web series Reality On Demand.
 He has been busy working on other web series productions: co-producer/co-director for The Book of Dallas (which premiered to over 1 million views), Director of Photography for the Hugo nominated web series Star Trek Phase II, and Fight Choreographer for the popular sci-fi web series Aidan 5.

-Marx is currently a board member of the International Academy of Web Television and was a juror/judge for the 2014 & 2015 IAWTV Awards shows.
+Marx is a former board member of the International Academy of Web Television and was a juror/judge for the 2014 & 2015 IAWTV Awards shows.
 He has also judged for The Geekie Awards and Miami Web Fest.
 Marx was the film director for the KWC FilmFest 2019 & 2020 film festival at Kentucky Wesleyan College.

-He has written on various entertainment news websites: Scifi Pulse, Comics Bulletin, Rabid Doll, and Airlock Alpha (formerly called Syfy Portal before selling the rights to the name to the SciFi Channel/SyFy Channel).
+He has written on various entertainment news websites: SciFi Pulse, Comics Bulletin, Rabid Doll, and Airlock Alpha (formerly called Syfy Portal before selling the rights to the name to the SciFi Channel/SyFy Channel).
 He previously wrote a column on ScifiPulse called “The IndieNet and Beyond,” which covered web series and other entertainment on the Internet.
 He also produces and co-hosts the popular podcast GenreTainment.
 He also co-hosts the SFP-Now TV Reviews podcast and co-hosts the YouTube show DC Action Hour.

-His non-fiction book, Television on the Wild Wild Web: And How to Blaze Your Own Trail, came out October 2014.
-It combines lessons learned after over 90 interviews with web series creators, his personal experience in web series, and years worth of research.
+His non-fiction book, Television on the Wild Wild Web: And How to Blaze Your Own Trail, combines lessons learned after over 90 interviews with web series creators, his personal experience in web series, and years worth of research.
 He is currently working on his next book and always working hard to keep up with the newest trends in web television.

 In his spare time, he likes to practice the multitude of styles of martial arts he knows, in order to balance out the geek factor for knowing way to much about scifi/fantasy TV shows, movies, comic books, and pen & paper RPG’s… or maybe he is just training to be a Jedi… He loves spending his free-time time with family and friends.